ifm/nexxT/doc/manual/tutorial.rst

 - move filters to other threads.
 The above examples gets deadlock safe when moving the filter *filt_gui* from the gui thread (green) to the compute thread (dark-blue).
 - Moving all filters to the main thread is always a solution, but this might be too slow.
-- Use non-blocking connections for specific inter-thread connections (right-click on a connection and select *Set non blocking*.
+- Use non-blocking connections for specific inter-thread connections (right-click on a connection and select *Set non blocking*).
 Non-blocking connections do not check for pending data samples, so they cannot cause deadlocks.
-Non blocking conenctions are displayed in red in the filter graph:
+Non blocking connections are displayed in red in the filter graph:

 .. image:: example-deadlock-fixed.png

 Note that non-blocking connections come with the risk that a potentially infinite amount of data is pending on inter-thread connections.
-This might cause high latency or event out-of-memory situations.
+This might cause high latency or even out-of-memory situations.
 Therefore, non-blocking connections are not recommended to be used at high data rate connections.
 Output ports triggered by sporadic events are best suited for non-blocking connections.

 Developer Perspectives
 ----------------------